 You should take good care of your university card; if it breaks or you lose it, you’ll need to replace it as a matter of urgency.

-From 1 August 2010, staff and students who lose their university card will be charged a £10 flat rate replacement fee to cover the additional cost involved in issuing lost cards.
-This charge applies to any status card across the University, and replaces the previous policy.
+Staff and students who lose their university card will be charged a £10 flat rate replacement fee to cover the additional cost involved in issuing lost cards.
+This charge applies to all categories of card.

-The loss of a card should be reported to the Hall Secretary who will inform the University Card Office.
+The loss of a card should be reported to the Academic Registrar immediately.
 Payment for lost cards needs to be made by the cardholder through the Oxford On-line Store.
-On receipt of payment the Card Office will send a replacement card to the Hall Secretary.
-Once a card is reported as lost, the barcode will be deactivated.
-The original card will no longer be useable.
+On receipt of payment the Card Office will send a replacement card to the Academic Registrar.
+Once a card is reported as lost, the barcode will be deactivated and the original card can no longer be used.
 More details can be found at ‘What do I do if my card gets lost or stolen?‘

 If a card needs to be renewed or replaced because of damage or a change in personal circumstances, no fee will be charged.
-Cardholders who provide evidence that their card has been stolen (Police Crime Number) will not be required to pay for a replacement card.
+Cardholders who provide evidence that their card has been stolen (by providing a Police Crime Number) will not be required to pay for a replacement card.